 What is a protest and what situations can be protested?

 Only interpretations of the rules and player eligibility may be protested.
-A player may not protest a judgment call by an official.
+A player may not protest a judgment call by an Official.
 An example of a judgment call would be pass interference in flag football or traveling in basketball.
-However, if pass interference or traveling is called and the penalty is improperly enforced, that may be protested.
+However, this may be protested if pass interference or traveling is called and the penalty is improperly enforced.

 How does a team make it to playoffs?
 How is sportsmanship involved in the process?

 Teams become eligible for playoffs based upon their record and sportsmanship ratings.
-Depending on how many teams are playing in the sport and how many teams are in each specific league, the Intramural Sports Office will determine how many teams will be in the bracket.
-In determining rankings, Record will be used first, then point differential, and finally head to head, if applicable.
+The number of teams in the bracket will depend upon the number of teams in the sport and each specific league.
+In determining rankings, record will be used first, then point differential, and finally head to head, if applicable.

-Each team must maintain at least a 3.0 in sportsmanship in order to be eligible for playoffs, and maintain a 3.0 throughout the playoffs.
-The sportsmanship rating is given to each team after the game by the officials on a scale from 0-4 with 0 being the worst and 4 being the best.
+Each team must maintain at least a 3.0 in sportsmanship in order to be eligible for playoffs.
+The sportsmanship rating is determined for each team after the game by the Officials.
+The rating is on a scale from 0-4 with 0 being unacceptable and 4 being outstanding.
 Sportsmanship does not determine ranking in playoffs, simply if a team will be eligible to go to playoffs or not.